 On December 12, 2022, the council adopted the CPA, which adds a note to the city's Future Land Use Map and two new Housing Element policies.
 These policies provide guidance on which single-family properties will be eligible for a rezone.

-On April 12, the Planning Commission voted to recommend approval of the proposed LUCA to the City Council.
-The proposed LUCA will amend Land Use Code (LUC) chapter 20.20.128 Affordable Housing to establish eligibility criteria, rezone procedures and criteria for determining the additional capacity available to eligible properties.
+On June 26, 2023, the council adopted Ordinance 6743 to amend Land Use Code (LUC) chapter 20.20.128 Affordable Housing to establish eligibility criteria, rezone procedures and criteria for determining the additional capacity available to eligible properties.
 Properties must meet all of the following criteria to be eligible for a rezone:

 - Owned or controlled by a religious organization;